 Oral hygiene is one of the best bargains in healthcare.
-A combination of preventive maintenance at home and regular dental visits for professional cleanings can protect your teeth and your overall health.
+A combination of preventive maintenance at home and regular dental visits for the whole family including professional cleanings can protect your teeth and your overall health.

 But how do you know if you’re doing a good job cleaning your teeth?
 Of course, getting cavities and gum disease will tell you, but hopefully you see the signs before that happens so you can avoid major health consequences.